 OR you can add almond extract and make my crunchy almond shortbread cookies!
-After I make my almond shortbread cookies, I dip them in chocolate and sprinkle almond on top.
+After I make my almond shortbread cookies with almond extract, I dip them in chocolate and sprinkle toasted almonds on top.
 They are very yummy and simple cookies that you can easily make!
 If you want, you can make these cookies as slice-and-bake.
 My orange cocoa cookies and vanilla cookies are slice-and-bake shortbread cookies.
 You can check them for step by step pictures.

 First, I mix flour and sugar in a big mixing bowl.
 Then I add almond extract and mix with a spoon.

 I add room temperature cube butter and cut the butter into the flour mixture with a fork.
 (Alternatively, you can rub the butter and the flour mixture with your fingertips.)
 Later, I use my hands to bring the dough together.
 If you are able to make a ball, it means the dough is ready.